scilus/nf-neuro/.github/actions/merge-queue-status/README.md

 ## Logic

-Runs checks if:
+Runs checks if either of :

-1. Merge queue updated the PR base SHA, OR
+1. Most recent PR event (sync/force-push) was from `github-merge-queue[bot]`
-2. Latest checks job failed/was cancelled/timed out, OR
+2. Latest checks job failed/was cancelled/timed out
 3. Checks job not found (conservative fallback)

+**Detection Method:** The action examines the most recent `synchronize` or `head_ref_force_pushed` event in the PR timeline.
+If this event was created by `github-merge-queue[bot]`, we know the merge queue just acted on the PR and checks should run.
+Otherwise, we check the status of the last workflow run.

 ### Advanced Usage with Custom Parameters